the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `custom errors` - declared at top, more `gas efficient`

-`delegatcall` - identical to a message call apart from the fact that the code at the target address is executed in the context; a contract can dynamically load code from a different address at runtime.
-Storage, current address and balance still refer to the calling contract, only the code is taken from the called address.
-Pattick Collins explanation [1:05:07:37](https://youtu.be/gyMwXuJrbJQ?list=PLQj6KMbjsRt7ft3xEtU8WhkK5-TsxDplY&t=104857)
+`DAI` - stablecoin on the Ethereum blockchain whose value is pegged to $US

+`dark forest` - “all people with nodes on major blockchains grinding on mempool transactions” - 9:40 [Andrew Miller AMA](https://www.youtube.com/watch?v=IwRfEsX07MU) and later mentions [David Chaum](https://en.wikipedia.org/wiki/David_Chaum) Dan Robinson’s [blog post](https://www.paradigm.xyz/2020/08/ethereum-is-a-dark-forest)

 `data Locations` - Storage, Memory and Calldata
   1. storage - variable is a state variable (store on blockchain)
   2. memory - variable is in memory and it exists while a function is being called
   3. calldata - special data location that contains function arguments

+`delegatcall` - identical to a message call apart from the fact that the code at the target address is executed in the context; a contract can dynamically load code from a different address at runtime.
+Storage, current address and balance still refer to the calling contract, only the code is taken from the called address.
+Pattick Collins explanation [1:05:07:37](https://youtu.be/gyMwXuJrbJQ?list=PLQj6KMbjsRt7ft3xEtU8WhkK5-TsxDplY&t=104857)

 `describe ()` - function in [Jasmine](https://stackoverflow.com/questions/12209582/the-describe-keyword-in-javascript) framework used for testing